mathesar-foundation/mathesar-website/index.md

 {% capture hero_content %}
 Mathesar is an **open source** and web-based interface that works on top of your database.

-You can enter and slice and filter and structure your data… in minutes.
+You can enter and slice and filter and structure your data… **in minutes**.

 No technical skills required.
 {% endcapture %}